-- CO 1.
-Develop content for audio visual storytelling. - CO 2.
-Explain the various styles used in audio visual narration. - CO 3.
-Develop continuous narrative structure for audio visual narration. - CO 4.
-Build knowledge in making screenplay for fiction and nonfiction.
+- Develop content for visual story telling - Understand the various styles used in visual narration. - Develop continuous narrative structure for visual narration. - Create a knowledge in making screenplay for fiction and nonfiction

 Module I Concept of Script: Think Laterally - Define the Problem - Gather the information - Importance of research - What is visual writing - Meta writing